chandan9t8/portfolio/README.md

 ![Graph](/assets/img/Graph.jpeg)

 ### Estore
-A fully functional online store was developed using Java RMI to create a distributed application framework.
+Developed fully functional online store using Java RMI to create a distributed application framework.
 Multiple design patterns (MVC, Front Controller, Factory/Abstract Factory pattern) were applied to enhance modularity and maintainability.
 Features such as login and registration for users and admins, browsing, adding, updating, removing, and purchasing items were implemented.
 Additionally, a comprehensive login and authorization process was integrated to distinguish roles between customers and administrators, ensuring secure access to system functionalities.

 ![OnlineStore](/assets/img/store.jpeg)

 ### Anime Recommendation System
+Developed a Anime Recoemmendation System that suggests anime to the user based on their past preferences and ratings.
 Preliminary data exploration and essential data cleaning tasks were conducted to ensure data quality and prepare it for analysis.
 Kernel K-means clustering was utilized to categorize anime into 500 groups based on their average rating and genre.
 Singular Value Decomposition was implemented to suggest the top 5 anime tailored to each user.

 ![Anime](/assets/img/Anime.jpeg)